Skip to content

 Head to the Hill in May is an in-person-only event.
 If you are unable to attend, we will post a Head to the Hill Day of Action alert so you can send your legislators an identical message to the one advocates are delivering on Capitol Hill.
 We’ll also have a second opportunity to meet virtually with your legislators this fall during Advocate From Your State.

-Please join us on the afternoon of Sunday, May 3, 2026, for a relaxed reception to gather together with the brain tumor community and connect with NBTS staff while learning more about our programs after an energizing Race for Hope DC experience earlier in the day.
-The reception will feature a relaxed program and a chance to visit with volunteers from across the country while enjoying appetizers and drinks at the Washington Marriott at Metro Center.
+This is a relaxed reception to gather together with the brain tumor community and connect with NBTS staff while learning more about our programs after an energizing Race for Hope DC experience earlier in the day.
+The reception will feature a brief program, optional activities, and small-group meetups, and a chance to visit with other volunteers from across the country while enjoying appetizers and drinks at the event hotel.

 There are a limited number of scholarships available for Head to the Hill to cover hotel costs.
-The scholarship application will open in January 2026, and the deadline to apply for a scholarship is Friday, March 10, 2026.
-Scholarship applicants will be notified by Tuesday, March 31.
+The scholarship application will open in January 2027, and the deadline to apply for a scholarship is mid-March 2027.
+Scholarship applicants will be notified by March 31.

 Scholarships are awarded based on a variety of factors, including whether there are other advocates signed up to represent the applicant’s state, as well as their answers to the questions in the application.
 If you have any specific questions about the scholarship process, please contact advocacy@braintumor.org.